 No, anarchists should abandon the Great Crusade and do all they can to make their lives their own, NOW!
 To hell with society.
 What has society ever done for you?
 Oppressed, lied, blinded, gagged, bound, and sold you into slavery – all the while trying to convince you that it was all done in your best interest, and to get you to enjoy participating in your own oppression and annihilation.

-The time is long past due when anarchists must separate themselves from Anarchism, a disassociation from a belief system based on the Rationalistic nightmare of domination (of nature, people, the entire universe!) and the free association of autonomous individuals.
+The time is long past due when anarchists must separate themselves from Anarchism, a disassociation from a belief system based on the Rationalistic nightmare of domination (of nature, people, the entire universe!) and embrace the free association of autonomous individuals.

 Those who struggle for personal liberation in their lives would do well to denounce any labels, even anarchist!
 A life of autonomous interactions based upon the realization of desire in the omnipresent now is nothing if not chaos!